Gratuity: Travellers following home rather than local customs

-Some nationalities, such as people from the United States, are used to paying tips, and often do so even when they visit countries where this is less of a norm.
+Some nationalities, such as people from the United States, are used to paying tips and often do so even when they visit countries where this is less of a norm.
 In contrast, tourists from such countries may neglect or even refuse to pay tips when they visit countries such as the US where tips are expected.
-This is particularly common in American cities along the Canadian border, and is seen as a problem by many in the hospitality sector.
+This is particularly common in American cities along the Canadian border and is seen as a problem by many in the hospitality sector.

-Discomfort

-Tipping might be discomforting to some people because it adds the necessity of figuring out the tip amount each time, which is made harder by the fact that the tip amount the service provider is hoping to receive, is in general, unknown to the customer.
-A lack of or too low a tip might offend the service provider, this adds the discomfort of creating an unpleasant social encounter to each service transaction which might involve the expectation of tipping.
+Moral aspects

-Tipping might be discomforting also to some service providers as they might view it as derogating to their occupation, as "a token of inferiority".
-William Scott in his The Itching Palm study wrote: "The relation of a man giving a tip and a man accepting it is as undemocratic as the relation of master and slave.
+Some service providers may view tipping as derogating to their occupation, as "a token of inferiority".
+In The Itching Palm, a 1916 critique of tipping, American writer William R. Scott wrote, "The relation of a man giving a tip and a man accepting it is as undemocratic as the relation of master and slave.
 A citizen in a republic ought to stand shoulder to shoulder with every other citizen, with no thought of cringing, without an assumption of superiority or an acknowledgment of inferiority."
+Around the same time, Australian senator Myles Ferricks criticised tipping in a parliamentary speech as anti-egalitarian and "encouraging servility among working people".

 Discrimination

 In the episode of the Freakonomics podcast Lynn found that "attractive waitresses get better tips than less attractive waitresses.
 Men’s appearance, not so important".
 Lynn's research also found that "blondes get better tips than brunettes.
 Slender women get better tips than heavier women.
 Large breasted women get better tips than smaller breasted women.
 Surprisingly, at least in the studies I’ve done, women in their 30s get better tips than either younger or older women.”
-A woman server interviewed for the podcast episode stated: "lost my job because my manager said that I didn’t fit the look of the company, or the restaurant.
+A woman server interviewed for the podcast episode stated, "lost my job because my manager said that I didn’t fit the look of the company, or the restaurant.
 So I don’t know if it was because I’m a lot more curvier than the other girls or because my skin is darker.
 I don’t know".

-Lynn states of tipping: "It’s discriminatory.
+Lynn states of tipping, "It’s discriminatory.
 Yes, and the Supreme Court has ruled that even neutral business practices that are not intended to discriminate, if they have the effect of adversely impacting a protected class are illegal.
 And so it’s not inconceivable to me that there will be a class-action lawsuit on the part of ethnic minority waiters and waitresses claiming discrimination in terms of employment.
 And it’s conceivable that tipping might be declared illegal on that basis.”